 What is Keto Diet?

-It’s a diet plan that involves taking foods with low carbohydrates, high-fat content, and moderate amounts of protein.
+Keto is a diet plan that involves taking foods with low carbohydrates, high-fat content, and moderate amounts of protein.
 The popularity of this diet has increased over the past years.
-Dieters who have used keto have experienced a lot of health benefits which include weight loss, improved immunity, better memory and focus among others.
+Dieters who have used keto have experienced a lot of health benefits which include weight loss, improved immunity, better memory, and focus among others.

 While the popularity of this diet is on the rise, the public has been subjected to numerous misconceptions as well.
 If you are looking to transition to a keto diet, outlined below is how the keto diet works, its benefits, as well as the side effects.